Probing modified plasma waves in non-linear electrodynamics: Introduction

 \section{Introduction}

 In $1933$, based on the seminal works by Dirac \cite{Dirac_1928,Dirac_1930,Dirac_1931} about the quantum theory for the electron and the concept of quantum vacuum, Halpern pointed out that virtual electron-positron pairs could generate light-by-light scattering \cite{Halpern}.
 Subsequently, in $1934$, Heisenberg published two papers \cite{Heisenberg_1,Heisenberg_2}, where the connection between quantum vacuum fluctuations and light-by-light scattering was formulated in more detail.
-With these ideas in mind and the initial development of quantum electrodynamics (QED), in $1935$, Euler and Kockel considered low-energy quantum effects and obtained non-linear corrections to Maxwell electrodyna\-mics.
+With these ideas and the initial development of quantum electrodynamics (QED), in $1935$, Euler and Kockel considered low-energy quantum effects and obtained non-linear corrections to Maxwell electrodyna\-mics.
 Interestingly enough, they also figured out the first calculation for the light-by-light cross section in the low-frequency regime \cite{Euler_Kockel}.
-Thereafter, in $1936$, this non-linear electrodynamics was generalized by Heisenberg and Euler \cite{Heisenberg_Euler}, where the authors included high-order quantum corrections in a non-perturbative formulation.
-In parallel, from a classical viewpoint, Born and Infeld presented a non-linear model with the purpose to avoid singularities of Maxwell theory \cite{Born_Infeld}.
+Thereafter, in $1936$, this non-linear electrodynamics was generalized by Heisenberg and Euler \cite{Heisenberg_Euler}, where the authors included high-order quantum corrections.
+In parallel, from a classical viewpoint, Born and Infeld presented a non-linear model to avoid the electric field singularity at small distances \cite{Born_Infeld}.
 Since then other non-linear electrodynamics have been proposed with different motivations, such as effective theories, proposals beyond the Standard Model of elementary particles, novel black-hole solutions, and applications in Cosmology (see, for instance, the reviews \cite{Plebanski,Sorokin_Notes} and references therein).